 The award has been delivered for the first time during the 7th International Hydraulic Structures Symposium in Aachen.
 The recipient receives a certificate and possibly a gift.
-Due to COVID-19 no award was presented in 2020.
+The previous winners are:

 6th International Symposium on Hydraulic Structures (ISHS2016), 27-30 June 2016, Portland, Oregon, USA.
 Proceedings Open Access

 5th International Symposium on Hydraulic Structures (ISHS2014), 25-27 June 2014, Brisbane, Australia.
 Proceedings Open Access

 4th International Symposium on Hydraulic Structures (ISHS2012), 9-11 February 2012, Porto, Portugal.
 Website

 3rd International Symposium on Hydraulic Structures (ISHS2008), 20-23 October 2008, Nanjing, China.